Building Object Applications That Work

 Part 5 – Conclusion

-One of the strengths of Building Object Applications That Work is that it comes with a fairly robust glossary that includes both pictures and text descriptions of them.
+This section is basically a quick wrap-up of the material covered in the book and how to successfully overcome the object-oriented learning curve.
+Building Object Applications That Work comes with a fairly robust glossary that includes both pictures and text descriptions of them.
 Not only are you given the definition of a term, you often also are shown the modeling notation for that term as well.